SMITH ROCK CRAGGIN' CLASSIC

 With a full lineup of climbing clinics taught by professional athletes and local guides from Chockstone Climbing Guides, there's no way you won't enhance your game.
 Add to that a very special presentation (and clinic) from climbing legend and EDELRID athlete Tommy Caldwell.
-Also enjoy plenty of local beer all weekend long from Silver Moon Brewing Co., local food vendors, silent auctions and raffles with incredible deals on top-end gear, a special guest appearance and art workshop by radical-outdoor-artist Jeremy Collins, and a Sunday Volunteer Breakfast followed by trail work with Mazamas and Oregon State Parks.
+Also enjoy plenty of local beer all weekend long from Silver Moon Brewing Co., local food vendors, silent auctions and raffles with incredible deals on top-end gear, a special guest appearance and free art workshop by radical-outdoor-artist Jeremy Collins, and a Sunday Volunteer Breakfast followed by trail work with the Smith Rock Group, the Mazamas, and Oregon State Parks.
 This is seriously a weekend not to be missed!
 Seriously.

 Oh yeah, and our new event venue puts camping, parking, partying, and climbing--though not necessarily in that order--all within close walking distance to the Park!
 So, carpool on out to Smith, throw some high-fives, do some climbing, drink and eat up, meet some new friends, feel warm and fuzzy.
 (In that order.)

 *Online ticket sales for the Smith Rock Craggin' Classic have now closed.